 Seeing the rhubarb poke through the ground on a chilly day is always a good sign that the garden is awakening after the long winter.
 Technically rhubarb is a vegetable but we tend to treat it as being in the fruit category.

-On April 20, 2018 you can see the rhubarb crowns just poking through the ground after a wicked ice storm late in the season.
+In April you can see the rhubarb crowns just poking through the ground after a wicked ice storm late in the season.
 The crowns and first leaves are red, but quickly turn to green.

-And here it is on May 3, 2018, growing quickly with lots of new shoots under those big leaves.
+And by May it is growing quickly with lots of new shoots under those big leaves.
 Growing rhubarb doesn’t require a lot of skill.
 I’ve moved mine around from spot to spot, dug up lots of crowns to share with friends and other gardeners.
 It does like a sunny location in well drained soil with some protection.
 My clump grows at the corner of the deck in it’s own little garden.

 Last year I had a huge flower stalk that appeared on the rhubarb.
 Of course I had to let it grow so I could get photos of it.
 A bit of research told me that it wouldn’t affect the plant in any way and I still had an amazing harvest of rhubarb.